openedx/frontend-plugin-notifications/README.rst

 Purpose
 =======

-This is the repository for storing Notification frontend plugin.
+This is the repository for storing Notification Tray frontend plugin.
 Intended to be used with the `frontend-plugin-framework`_.

 .. _frontend-plugin-framework: https://github.com/openedx/frontend-plugin-framework